| Barry MacDonnell's

 ¤ Using /dm=90 should fix the underscore problem, and other similar issues. /dm=90 sets the displayed character size on screen to 90% of standard.

 ¤ The colon (:) removes the splash screen (which is optional; see WordPerfect's Help <F1>, Index tab, "startup switches").
 Some users find that adding the /fl switch (which causes WordPerfect to write directly to the screen, but which might cause some flicker) solves some display problems.

 ¤ Use spaces between each startup switch.

-This tip may also solve the problem where some characters appear "bunched up" or "bolded" on screen at some screen settings, yet the document prints correctly.
+This method may also solve the problem where some characters appear "bunched up" or "bolded" on screen at some screen settings, yet the document prints correctly.